Here is a great method for thawing shrimp quickly. It only takes 5 minutes!

 But note that if you’re in a hurry, you totally can cook shrimp from frozen and they turn out amazing.
 Weeknight dinners are saved!
 If you still want to thaw them before cooking though, the info is below.

 Put the shrimp into a bowl that is twice the size of the amount of shrimp that you have.
 Here I have 24 medium shrimp (51-60 count) and I’ve used a medium bowl.

 Put the bowl in the sink and fill with cold water.

 Keep the tap running gently until the shrimp are defrosted.
 This will take about 5 minutes.

 You’ll know the shrimp are fully thawed when they are pliable (thus not frozen in the center) and the color is no longer white but more somewhat translucent.
 I’m holding a still-frozen shrimp here and you can see that it is whiter and more opaque than the defrosted shrimp in the bowl.

 Once the shrimp are defrosted, it’s time to cook them up.
-Here are my favorite methods:

 Here is a great method for defrosting shrimp quickly.
 It only takes 5 minutes!